Dynamic Budget Throttling in Repeated Second-Price Auctions: Introduction

 Apart from the high performance, our algorithm has two more advantages.
 First, our algorithm is computationally friendly.
 In each round, the update process of the pricing variable only takes a constant time.
 Second, compared with other algorithms, our solution does not rely on any particular properties of the distribution of the highest competing bid.
 (See \Cref{sec:related-work} for a literature review.)
 Specifically, our solution does not require the (interim) reward/cost function to be linear, convex/concave, or even continuous.
 In particular, our solution even works for discrete distributions.

-\paragraph{Comparison between throttling and pacing.} At last, we compare the throttling strategy with the celebrated pacing strategy \cite{DBLP:journals/mansci/BalseiroG19} in repeated second-price auctions, in which case the latter is known to be asymptotically optimal when $\bm v$ and $\bm p$ are simultaneously stochastic or adversarial.
-When $\bm v$ and $\bm p$ are stochastic, we show that in general cases, throttling could have a $\Theta(T)$ loss from pacing on the seller's expected revenue (\Cref{thm:linear-difference-throttling-pacing}).
-We also give special conditions under which these two strategies only have $\widetilde O(\sqrt{T})$ difference under full/partial information feedback (\Cref{thm:comparable-throttling-pacing-singleton,thm:comparable-throttling-pacing-sufficient-budget}) for completeness.
-On the other hand, an exciting result is that when $\bm v$ is adversarial and $\bm p$ is stochastic, we demonstrate that throttling is the \emph{asymptotically optimal} bidding strategy under full/partial information feedback (\Cref{thm:throttling-optimal-adversarial}).
-Meanwhile, our \algName algorithm is also optimal in this case.
-This result reveals the importance of throttling as a budget-smoothing method in advertising.
-Further, it fills the blanks in the research on dynamic bidding strategies with adversarial value and stochastic competing bids under repeated second-price auctions.
+\paragraph{Comparison between throttling and pacing.} In \Cref{sec:comparison}, we compare the throttling strategy with the celebrated pacing strategy \citep{DBLP:journals/mansci/BalseiroG19} in repeated second-price auctions.
+It is worth noting that the latter is known to be asymptotically optimal when $\bm v$ and $\bm p$ are simultaneously stochastic or adversarial.
+When $\bm v$ and $\bm p$ are stochastic, we show that, in general cases, throttling results in a $\Theta(T)$ loss compared to pacing on the advertiser's expected revenue (\Cref{thm:linear-difference-throttling-pacing}).
+We also give special conditions under which these two strategies exhibit only an $\widetilde O(\sqrt{T})$ difference under full/partial information feedback (\Cref{thm:comparable-throttling-pacing}), for completeness.
+Excitingly, when $\bm v$ is adversarial and $\bm p$ is stochastic, we demonstrate that throttling is an \emph{asymptotically optimal} bidding strategy under full/partial information feedback.
+Furthermore, our \algName algorithm is also optimal in this case.
+This result reveals the importance of throttling as a budget-smoothing method in advertising, and fills the gaps in research on dynamic bidding strategies with adversarial values and stochastic competing bids under repeated second-price auctions.